ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

                         "guid",
                         "apikey")

-   //To start the configuration fetching operation, set the collectionId in the following way. appConfiguration.setCollectionId("collectionId")
+   //To start the configuration fetching operation, set the collectionId and environmentId in the following way.
+    appConfiguration.setContext("collectionId","environmentId")
    ```
    {:codeblock}